tinue/apa102-pi/README.md

 - You might want to set the number of LEDs to match your strip: `cd APA102_Pi && nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `./runcolorcycle.py`.

+## Use the APA102 project as a library
+If you want to use the APA102 library in your own projects, you will have to install it onto the Raspberry Pi.
+This is simple:

+ - Make sure to be in the project root directory: `cd ~/Development/APA102_Pi`
+ - Install the library (the dot at the end is necessary!) `sudo pip3 install .`

+ To test, copy one of the test scripts away from the APA102 directory, e.g. directly to your home.
+If you can run the library from home without an error message, then the library is available system-wide.

 ## Release history
 - 2015-04-13: Initial version
 - 2015-12-04: Add documentation